 Be sure to become familiar with all of them.

-Important Semester Dates for Summer 2017 Class Sections:
+Important Semester Dates for Summer 2020 Class:

 To achieve this goal, you are expected to achieve competency in the following course-level Student Learning Outcomes: